-Catastrophes, including natural disasters, may result in substantial losses and could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.
+Catastrophes, including natural disasters and climate change and risks associated with the energy transition, may result in substantial losses and could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.

 The Issuer is subject to losses from unpredictable events that may affect multiple insured risks.
 Such events include both natural and man-made events, such as, but not limited to, windstorms, coastal inundation, floods, severe winter weather and other weather-related events, pandemics, large-scale fires, industrial explosions, earthquakes and other man-made disasters such as civil unrest and terrorist attacks.